List of the 2,000 largest Industrial Companies Germany [2023]

 The German industry: Statistics and facts

 Compared to some other western countries, Germany is still an industrialized country.
 Many goods are still produced in the country itself.
 Services are important, but do not have the share as in other economies.
 German industry is particularly strong in four sectors: automotive, mechanical engineering, chemicals and electronics.
-Industrial groups such as Volkswagen, Daimler, BMW, BASF and Siemens are also at the top of their industry on a global scale.
+Industrial groups such as Volkswagen, Mercedes-Benz, BMW, BASF and Siemens are also at the top of their industry on a global scale.
 Mechanical engineering, on the other hand, is dominated by medium-sized companies.

 Industry and the manufacturing sector in Germany stand for around 2.2 trillion euros.
 Euro annual turnover and 7.5 million employees.
 The export ratio is only slightly below 50 percent.
 It is a supporting pillar of the German economy.
 There are about 47,000 industrial companies, many of which are still family-owned.
 The strengths of German industry are based on its innovative power, high productivity and the quality of its products.
 Many companies – including medium-sized ones – are world market leaders in their field.
 Their weaknesses are high labor and energy costs, a growing shortage of skilled workers and a heavy tax burden.